sb-pablo/App-Script-Projects/README.md

 # App-Script-Projects

+This Script parses through a list of companies and compares them to an existing account list.
+It then populates a new tab in the Google Sheet with any matches it finds.

 A couple of things to note.

 1. Make sure that the columns match.
 From left to right it should be "rep_accounts, LAST NAME, FIRST NAME, company_names, GITHUB HANDLE, JOB TITLE, COUNTRY, TICKET TYPE, ATTENDEE TYPE, REGISTERED DATE""